ehrpg/rules/docs/vessellist.md

 - Crew: 2
 - HP: 20
 - Passengers: 10
+- Weight: 15 tons
+- Speed: 6
 - Cargo: 30 tons
 - Armour: Small Armour MK I
 - Shields: None
-- Modules (Small): Sublight Engine, Sensor Array MK I
+- Modules (Small): Sublight Engine MK I, Sensor Array MK I

 The Mil Mi-72 is the newest and most modern in a line of high quality transport helicopters.
 It carries a crew of two, a pilot and co-pilot, and can carry up to